mattrussi/gitlab-com-runbooks/howto/storage-servers.md

 In order to build a new storage server, you will add the necessary definitions to the [GitLab terraform repository](https://gitlab.com/gitlab-com/gitlab-com-infrastructure).
 With the move to GCP, this is quite simple.
 All you must do is bump the number of `multizone-stor` servers in the variables.tf.
+If operating on `gprd` also bump the number on `dr` by the same amount.
 DO NOT increase the number of `stor` servers.
 We should only build multi-zone servers from now on.

 ## Configuring